 Biofuels: Several North Carolina companies compete to develop and produce non-corn fuel products.
 Companies include Novozymes, Grass Roots Biotechnology, and Chemtex.

-Nanobiotechnology: The Joint School of Nanoscience and Nanoengineering at UNC Greensboro and NC A&T State University is home to the Center of Innovation for Nanobiotechnology.
-COIN coordinates academic and commercial organizations across North Carolina to bring these tiny products to market.
+Nanobiotechnology: The Joint School of Nanoscience and Nanoengineering at UNC Greensboro and NC A&T State University is home to the Center of Innovation Network or COIN.
+Focused on accelerating commercialization of nanobiotechnology innovations, COIN coordinates academic and commercial organizations across North Carolina to bring these tiny products to market.